covelloz/PyQt4_GUI_SHELL/README.md

 		...
 		#--------------------------------------------------------------------------------#

-An error message dialog can be flagged by using try/except within the worker.run() function then emitting the signal "error_message()" on the except cases.
+An error message dialog can be flagged by using try/except within the worker.run() function with a boolean flag.
 It will, of course, hide the error in the python intepreter.
 **Therefore, I do not recommend this until you have properly debugged your program.**

 		try: